• Home

 A sign showing the US-Canada border in front of a bunch of dead, barren trees in winter

-A sign for the US-Canada border is pictured at the Peace Arch border crossing in Blaine, Washington, on March 5, 2025.Jason Redmond / AFP—Getty Images
+At the Peace Arch border crossing in Blaine, Wash., March 5, 2025.Jason Redmond—AFP/Getty Images

-“Going back for generations, Canadians have visited New Hampshire and many other states along the U.S.-Canada border to see family or friends, stay in our hotels, share a meal at our restaurants, and shop at our stores,” said U.S. Senator Maggie Hassan (D-NH), Ranking Member of the Joint Economic Committee.
+“Going back for generations, Canadians have visited New Hampshire and many other states along the U.S.-Canada border to see family or friends, stay in our hotels, share a meal at our restaurants, and shop at our stores,” said U.S. Sen. Maggie Hassan (D-N.H.), ranking member of the Joint Economic Committee.
 “However, in the wake of President Trump’s reckless tariffs and needless provocations, fewer and fewer Canadians are making trips to the United States, putting many American businesses in jeopardy and straining the close ties that bind our two nations.”

 Canadians have historically been among the most important international visitors to the U.S., both in sheer numbers and in spending.
 Analysts and tourism officials note that rising prices, a weaker Canadian dollar, and heightened political tensions have nudged many travelers to choose domestic trips within Canada or alternative international destinations instead.
 For U.S. Border communities, that shift is being felt in real time.

-“These are more than numbers; they represent missed revenue for local businesses, reduced hotel demand, and fewer dollars supporting jobs and investment in our community,” said Shirley Hughes, president and CEO of Visit Fargo-Moorhead in Fargo, North Dakota, and Moorhead, Minnesota.
+“These are more than numbers; they represent missed revenue for local businesses, reduced hotel demand, and fewer dollars supporting jobs and investment in our community,” said Shirley Hughes, president and CEO of Visit Fargo–Moorhead in Fargo, N.D., and Moorhead, Minn.

 In northern New Hampshire, the absence of Canadian license plates is especially stark.
-“Being only eight miles from the border, normally Canadians make up anywhere from 15-25% of visitors.
+“Being only eight miles from the border, normally Canadians make up anywhere from 15% to 25% of visitors.
 Now, I can probably count the number of Canadian visitors on one hand.
-I’m just trying to plug along and keep my nose above the waterline,” said Elizabeth Guerin, owner of the Fiddleheads gift shop in Colebrook, New Hampshire.
+I’m just trying to plug along and keep my nose above the waterline,” said Elizabeth Guerin, owner of the Fiddleheads gift shop in Colebrook, N.H.

 “The drop in visits from Canadian tourists has had a noticeable impact on our bottom line.
-With Canadians making up about 10% of our business, fewer cross-border travelers mean fewer tastings, tours, and wine sales — a ripple effect that touches our entire operation, underscoring how important cross-border tourism is to our business model,” said Scott Osborn, president and co-owner of Fox Run Vineyards in Penn Yan, New York.
+With Canadians making up about 10% of our business, fewer cross-border travelers mean fewer tastings, tours, and wine sales—a ripple effect that touches our entire operation, underscoring how important cross-border tourism is to our business model,” said Scott Osborn, president and co-owner of Fox Run Vineyards in Penn Yan, N.Y.

-“This is long-lasting damage to a relationship and emotional damage takes time to heal.
-While people aren’t visiting Vermont, they’ll be finding new places to visit, making new memories, building new family traditions, and we will not recapture all of that,” said Christa Bowdish, owner of the Old Stagecoach Inn in Waterbury, Vermont.
+“This is long-lasting damage to a relationship, and emotional damage takes time to heal.
+While people aren’t visiting Vermont, they’ll be finding new places to visit, making new memories, building new family traditions, and we will not recapture all of that,” said Christa Bowdish, owner of the Old Stagecoach Inn in Waterbury, Vt.

 On the West Coast, festival organizers are also feeling the pinch.